The HAT Data Gateway and Evolution of the Market for Personal Data

 The Value and Market Evolution of Person-controlled Personal Data (PPD) on the HAT platform

 HATs have the capability of becoming the “user account” of a new generation of apps; an account with data to which the individual has rights, so that they are in control of the data that apps draw from, no matter where it was created.
 HATs effectively decentralise personal data storage, allowing for data exchange and private AI, so that its usage, by people, organisations and governments, can be improved across the economy.
 HAT APIs take the form of fine-grained data (calendar events and time, Spotify listens, Fitbit activities, Facebook posts) and can be recombined and bundled for exchange with Internet applications of all kinds.

 From a microeconomic design perspective, HAT creates a new boundary of transaction between the person and a firm (cf. Baldwin, 2008).
 Instead of just one transaction at an application level, a secondary transaction at the personal data storage and exchange level enables a new capability to be created for more data insights and signals to be generated before passing it back to the firm, if the individual so wishes.

-This project combines Professor Irene Ng’s Turing Fellowship project and Dr Phil Davies’ Data Gateway project sponsored by the DROPS grant.
-The project aims to:
+Combining Professor Irene Ng’s Turing Fellowship project and Dr Phil Davies’ Data Gateway project sponsored by the DROPS grant, this project aims to:

-The output of this research would be published to be used as a resource for future understanding of the economic, personal and societal value of personal data and its market.
+The output of this research will be published as a resource for future understanding of the economic, personal and societal value of personal data and its market.